thelichedev/blog/posts/defect_evaluation.md

 **Any defect found in the "unacceptable" stage should be acted upon**.
 Actions should be taken to ensure that defects are found before this stage.
-Root cause analysis should be performed to understand the underlying management practices that enable this defect.
+Root cause analysis should be performed to understand the underlying management practices that enabled this defect.

 Finding excuses or considering those kind of defects as unavoidable should never happen.